 Samsung Gear VR

-This has one of the best virtual reality experiences.
+This gives a better virtual reality experience.
 It is comfortable and the lenses are of high quality.

 The AR examples below were provided by: Dynamic Augmented Solutions – www.DynamicAugmentedSolutions.com.
 They give you an idea of how the IndoTraq technology can be used: